ecadlabs/taquito/docs/signing.md

 - "0x" add zero-padding
 - "05" indicates that this is a Micheline expression
 - "01" indicates that a string was converted to bytes
-- the number of characters in the bytes (hexadecimal string divided by 2) string encoded on 4 bytes as string
+- the number of characters in the bytes (hexadecimal string divided by 2) encoded on 4 bytes
 - bytes of formatted input to be signed

 Once you have your bytes, you can send them to the wallet to have them signed: